awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-add-or-delete-listeners.md

    }
    ```

 1. \(Optional\) Your HTTPS listener was created using the default security policy\.
 If you want to specify a different predefined security policy or a custom security policy, use the [create\-load\-balancer\-policy](https://docs.aws.amazon.com/cli/latest/reference/elb/create-load-balancer-policy.html) and [set\-load\-balancer\-policies\-of\-listener](https://docs.aws.amazon.com/cli/latest/reference/elb/set-load-balancer-policies-of-listener.html) commands\.
-For more information, see [Update the SSL Negotiation Configuration Using the AWS CLI](ssl-config-update.md#ssl-config-update-cli)\.
+For more information, see [Update the SSL negotiation configuration using the AWS CLI](ssl-config-update.md#ssl-config-update-cli)\.

 1. \(Optional\) To set up back\-end instance authentication, use the [set\-load\-balancer\-policies\-for\-backend\-server](https://docs.aws.amazon.com/cli/latest/reference/elb/set-load-balancer-policies-for-backend-server.html) command\.
 For more information, see [Configure Back\-end Instance Authentication](elb-create-https-ssl-load-balancer.md#configure_backendauth_clt)\.